-Officers from the Environmental Health Section's Commercial Team carry out routine inspections to assist food businesses in complying with two areas of food legislation:
+Officers from the Environmental Health Section's Food and Business Group carry out routine inspections to assist food businesses in complying with two areas of food legislation:

 The Food Safety Act 1990 requires that West Dunbartonshire Council, acting as the Food Authority, regularly inspects all food businesses in the area to ensure compliance with the legislation in terms of operational procedures, cleanliness and structure.